microsauce/scetty/README.md

     } catch {
       case e: NumberFormatException => ERR(s"Bad input ${req/"dividend"} - ${req/"divisor"}").toFuture
       case e: ArithmeticException => ERR(s"Check your numbers: ${e.getMessage}", "text/plain").toFuture
-      case e: Throwable => ERR(new File("")).toFuture
+      case e: Throwable => ERR(new File(documentRoot+"/unknown_error.txt")).toFuture
+        // FYI - documentRoot requires import org.microsauce.scetty.Router._
     }
   }
 ```

-By default all strings passed to the response methods have content type of "text/html", all binary data is sent as
+By default all strings passed to these response methods have content type of "text/html", all binary data is sent as
 "application/octet-stream", and json objects as "application/json".
 When sending a file Scetty chooses a content type
 based on the file extension (via MimeTable).